Bablawn3d5/GameEngine/README.md

 ##  Serializer

-The serializer comes bundled with the engine, intergartes bindings for jsoncpp:
+The serializer comes bundled with the engine, intergartes bindings for jsoncpp and python:

 ```